Make-School-Courses/OLD-BEW-1.2-Authentication-and-Associations-Django/Lessons/11-Deployment.md

    2. Log In
    3. Create Page
    4. Log Out
+4. Add your Heroku link to column K of the [Course Tracker](https://docs.google.com/spreadsheets/d/1lqgLdtLawKbIfsHinBktLNc2i_Axtmex6oHOsmlkCXg/edit#gid=1530489478&range=K:K).
-4. Celebrate your second deployment!
+5. _(Optional)_ Celebrate your second deployment!
 Slack the link to your working deployment in our class channel.

 ## 📚 Resources & Credits